 Who Uses a CRM for Investor Relations

-According to research, from all the companies having ten or more employees, 91% of them use CRM to manage customer-firm relations.
+According to research, of all the companies having ten or more employees, 91% of them use CRM to manage customer-firm relations.
 When it comes to investor relations, here’s who uses a CRM:

 Investor Relations Teams Public Companies